stevenhobs/quickjs-windows/README.md

 ## Feature

-- CMake build tool and mingw64 toolchain are enough.
+- CMake with ninja-build tool and mingw64 toolchain are enough.
 Do not need Msys2 environment.
 - Both support shared and static lib build.
 - qjsc.exe with MinGW toolchain.
 You can also use C module for your qjs exe.